Academic

 LV students are encouraged to take part in ‘Take Your Child to Work Day’, which is an excellent experience of a workplace for the students.
 LV are invited to attend the careers forums, which take place after school.

-During the summer term of V, students take part in workplace visits to be able to experience the world of work in a workplace of their choice including Finance, Law, Engineering and the Arts, as well as being invited to the careers forums.
+For V students we work with students to understand “What Makes Work Rewarding?” preparing for their workplace visit during the summer term, students then take part in workplace visits to be able to experience the world of work in a workplace of their choice including Finance, Law, Tech, Engineering and the Arts, as well as being invited to the careers forums.

-The VI students have 1:1 A level subject choice meetings to discuss their future options with the Higher Education department, followed by a 1:1 personal guidance meeting with a qualified L7 careers advisor.
+The VI students have 1:1 A level subject choice meetings to discuss their future options within their 1:1 personal guidance meeting with a qualified L7 careers advisor.

 Senior School (VII-VIII)